 Basic facts about this digital color

-HEX color code #808080 represent the color in hexadecimal format by combining three values – the amounts of Red, Green and Blue (RGB).
+HEX code #808080 represent the color in hexadecimal format by combining three values – the amounts of Red, Green and Blue (RGB).